 - Enough peanut butter, to slather each slice of bread (we used 1 to 2 tablespoons any type)

 - Enough jelly (any type) to cover each slice of bread (we used a little less jelly than peanut butter)

 - A few handfuls plain salted potato chips

-- 2. From there, allocate your personally preferred portion of peanut butter onto each slice barely toasted toast.
+- 2. From there, allocate your preferred portion of peanut butter onto each slice of barely toasted bread.
 Then heap on the jelly.
-(You want to make certain you slather on sufficient sweet jelly to contrast with the salty chips and peanut butter.)
-Next, dump a bunch of potato chips atop a slice of jelly-slathered toast and sandwich it with the other jelly-slathered slice.
-Then take a bite.
-Now tell me that’s not good.
+You want to make certain you slather on sufficient sweet jelly to contrast with the salty chips and peanut butter.

 Recipe Testers Reviews